elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 ## Summary

-**TODO: Add notes about session issue troubleshooting.**

 We've come a long way!
-We now have working features for players to create accounts and authenticate on our platform.
+We now have working features for players to create accounts and log in on our platform.
 Next comes the fun stuff!
 We'll be building out the games section for our platform, and getting our first taste of what it's like to work with Elm.